obonaventure/cnp3/book/application/email.rst

    BNF specification of the SMTP responses

-.. comment:: I changed some bits here... you might want to review them

 SMTP servers use structured reply codes containing three digits and an optional comment.
 The first digit of the reply code indicates whether the command was successful or not.
 A reply code of `2xy` indicates that the command has been accepted.
 A reply code of `3xy` indicates that the command has been accepted, but additional information from the client is expected.
-A reply code of `4xy` indicates a transient negative reply; this means that for some reason, which is indicated by either the other digits or the comment, the command cannot be processed immediately, but there is some hope that the problem will only be transient.
+A reply code of `4xy` indicates a transient negative reply.
+This means that for some reason, which is indicated by either the other digits or the comment, the command cannot be processed immediately, but there is some hope that the problem will only be transient.
 This is basically telling the client to try the same command again later.
 In contrast, a reply code of `5xy` indicates a permanent failure or error.
 In this case, it is useless for the client to retry the same command later.
 Other application layer protocols such as FTP :rfc:`959`  or HTTP :rfc:`2616` use a similar structure for their reply codes.
 Additional details about the other reply codes may be found in :rfc:`5321`.

 Examples of SMTP reply codes include the following :